mrobinsonbb/CredMaster/README.md

 python3 credmaster.py --config config.json
 ```

-This tool requires AWS API access keys, a walkthrough on how to acquire these keys can be found here: https://bond-o.medium.com/aws-pass-through-proxy-84f1f7fa4b4b
+This tool requires API access keys, for your proxy provider.
+A walkthrough on how to acquire AWS keys can be found here: https://bond-o.medium.com/aws-pass-through-proxy-84f1f7fa4b4b

 All other usage details can be found [on the wiki](https://github.com/knavesec/CredMaster/wiki/Usage)